 Are negative ion air purifiers safe?

 As a general rule negative ion air purifiers either produce a modest amount of ions and are safe but not very effective or they produce lots of ions and are effective but may not be very safe.
 The consumer machines tend to produce modest amounts of ions.
 Two studies showed that ionized air has no negative health effects on humans, animals, and plants.
 Another analysis of many studies that have been done found no effect on the human respiratory system, but neither did it find any beneficial effects.
-There has been a recent study documenting increased oxidative stress in young healthy adults exposed to negative ion air.
+There has been a recent study documenting increased oxidative stress in young healthy adults exposed to fairly intensive negative ion air.
 Oxidative stress is thought to be one of the mechanisms of aging, so high doses of ions may speed up aging.

 Just as charged particles can deposit on the walls of the room they can also deposit in our airways.
 In fact electrostatic charge on particles greatly enhances their deposition in human airways.
 However this is only a significant factor if the particles have multiple ionic charges.